MvKaio/sample_it/README.md

 As an user, I would like to generate random subsets from a given collection.
 In this raffle, I want to specify the number of items, and restrictions of the type “At least $x$ and at most $y$ items with this label.”
 It would be nice to be able to specify the random seed and have the option of removing the items from the database.

+[Here](https://www.figma.com/file/6aL6cJVWIaWudIQTumFRf1/Sample-It?node-id=0%3A1) you can find sketches for the page designs.

 ## Developers

 - Natan Ventura - Frontend